Green Banana Flour Blueberry Muffins RecipeUpdated: April 04, 2018 Breakfast, Gluten and Grain Free, Recipes

 - Cassava starch

 Note that gut healing diets such as the GAPS protocol exclude all starch from the diet temporarily while the intestinal wall heals and seals.
 This doesn’t mean starch is “bad”, just that it is contraindicated until healthy digestive function is restored.
 Once this is achieved, resistant starch in the diet can help it stay that way!
-This article outlines the many benefits of resistant starch to gut health if you’d like to learn more.
+This article outlines the many benefits of resistant starch (RS) to gut health if you’d like to learn more.

 Green Banana Flour Muffins with Blueberries!